 Purpose of the Black List

 The Black List is a feedback channel from which through students can report delayed evaluation results of assignments.
-The delay is defined according to the guidelines of studying and teaching in LUT (71§):
+The delay is defined according to the Degree Regulations in LUT (37§):

 We do not want to judge teachers or cause problems.
 The Black List has been created, so that we can observe students’ rights in terms of evaluation schedules.